How fast is my broadband? A guide to upload speed, download speed and how to check it

 Upload speeds are more important to people who are going to be doing large amounts of uploading, such as someone who works from home and wants to exchange files with a remote network, or people who play a lot of online games - especially if they're hosting them themselves.

 If upload broadband speeds are important to you, be sure to choose an ISP that takes its upload speed seriously.
-Both BT's new fibre network and Virgin Media's cable offerings claim upload speeds up to around 10Mb, while on consumer ADSL lines O2 and BE Broadband's The Works/Pro packages offer upload broadband speed up to around 2.5Mb.
+Both BT's new fibre network and Virgin Media's cable offerings claim upload speeds up to around 10Mb, while ADSL is usually restricted to 512Kb, but can be 1Mb on some specialist providers.

 Dedicated business broadband can include even better upload speeds.
 Again, distance from your telephone exchange, as well as other considerations such as old household wiring, can also be factors in slowing down your upload speed.